IBM/setup-robin-cns/README.md

 >NOTE: It will take approximately 30min to provision the OpenShift cluster.

 - Once the OpenShift cluster is provisioned, you can connect to the cluster via CLI.
 Go to [Kubernetes cluster dashboard](https://cloud.ibm.com/kubernetes/clusters) and select the OpenShift cluster that you created.
-Click on **Access** tab on the left panel under Accessing your cluster, click on the **oauth token request page**.
+Click on **Actions** tab on the top right, select the **Connect via CLI**.
+In the opened panel, click on the **oauth token request page**.
 You will be redirected to a different page.
 On that page click on **Display Token** to get an `oc login` token.
 Copy paste the command in your terminal and you will be connected to the OpenShift cluster.

 >Example Token: `oc login --token=sha256~xxxx --server=https://xxxx.xx.containers.cloud.ibm.com:30716`